UK's highest mountain

 Sir Hugh Munro could never have guessed what he was starting when he compiled his list of Scotland's 3,000 ft hills in 1891.
 Climbing the 282 Munros is now an iconic achievement for keen hillwalkers.
 If you complete a 'round' you will also have explored some of the most beautiful and remote landscapes in Europe.
 Ben Lomond, just north of Glasgow, is many people's first Munro.
 The Isle of Skye has 12 Munros, all very challenging.

-The Munros certainly make up a magical list, but hillwalkers who ignore Scotland's Corbetts are missing out on some amazing days out.
+The Munros certainly make up a magical list, but hillwalkers who ignore Scotland's Corbetts are missing out on some amazing days out or an exciting active holiday.
 Classic Corbetts include The Cobbler, Ben Ledi and Arkle.

 If you're new to hillwalking or simply fancy a gentle walk in the country, you'll find the Grahams offer some wonderful days of adventure.
 Try Tinto Hill in the Borders, Marsco on Skye and Suilven in the far north.